Rika Kihira: 2022–23 season

 Continuing to nurse an injury, Kihira accepted an invitation to participate in the Japan Open, saying that she was "not pushing it right now and saving myself in practice but decided to enter anyway."
 Competing with lessened jump content, she was fifth among six female competitors, scoring 113.44.
 Kihira was pleased with the result, saying she was "getting my stamina back quite a bit" and that she hoped to be fully recovered" for the Grand Prix.

 Following the Japan Open, Kihira was able to return to the Toronto Cricket, Skating and Curling Club to train with coach Brian Orser in person for three weeks in advance of the 2022 Skate Canada International.
 Orser advised her that this would be "just a start" in light of her continued injury.
 She placed fifth at that event while not attempting any Lutz or flip jumps.
 Kihira said afterward that she was "making progress, little by little, and my goal is to get all my triples back."
 At her second event, the 2022 Grand Prix of Espoo, Kihira finished sixth in the short program.
 In the free skate, she successfully reintroduced the triple flip, finishing fourth in that segment and fourth overall, 4.98 points behind bronze medalist Mana Kawabe.
 She said afterward it was a performance "that will give me confidence."

 Kihira placed eleventh in the short program at the 2022–23 Japan Championships, after performing only a triple-double jump combination and underrotating two jumps.
 She was eighth in the free skate, but remained eleventh overall.

+2023–24 to 2025–26 season: Hiatus

+Kihira was initially assigned to compete at the 2023 Skate Canada International, but she withdrew due to the continuing effects of her injury, saying that she wanted to heal and focus on competing at the 2026 Winter Olympics.
+She did not compete that season or the next.
+In September of the 2025–2026 season, she entered the Chūbu regional competition, a qualifying competition for the Japan Figure Skating Championships, but she withdrew a few days before the competition.
+She said that she was unable to prepare sufficiently to compete as she continued to experience pain in her right ankle when training difficult jumps.
+She expressed frustration over not being able to train as she wanted but said she intended to continue trying to return to competition.

+Ice dance with Shingo Nishiyama

+2025–26 season: Debut of Kihira/Nishiyama

+In September 2025, Kihira announced that she had teamed up with Shingo Nishiyama with the intention to compete in the ice dance discipline along with continuing to train as a singles skater.
+She also shared that she and Nishiyama would train at the Ice Academy of Montreal in Montreal, Quebec, Canada.

+In late October, Kihira/Nishiyama debuted as a team at the 2025 Western Sectional Championships, a qualifying competition for the Japanese National Championships, where they won the bronze medal.
+Prior to the event, Kihira suffered a minor rib fracture.